gasserma/dwr/README.md

 4. Play around with visualizations.
 This is going to end up being the compelling way of looking at this stuff I think.
 5. Clean up the market data.
 6. Get more market data sources for fun.
+7. The full trinity tests are really really slow.
+Like 1 min run time each...gross.
+8. All the stats I print out are hard to reason about because they are in terms of the whole simluation length.
+Maybe I should just divide by the number of years in the simulation?
+Although probably not for the legacy metric.